 Deirdre has served as a member of the Board of Trustees at Edgewood Campus School and on the Board of Directors for the Rainbow Project.
 Passionate about the importance of inclusion within our communities, Deirdre is Co-Chair of the Madison Area Diversity Roundtable.
 She holds a Bachelor of Science in Business Management and Communications and an MBA from the University of Wisconsin-Madison.

-Education and youth development have been a career focus for Derek, as he has worked in a range of roles that center on students and youth.
-A FAST participant himself when in elementary school, he is currently the Director of Freshman Admissions at Edgewood College in Madison, Wisconsin.
-Derek was formerly a Director for the Center for Diversity and Inclusion at the College, as well as an Admissions Counselor.
+Education and youth development have been a career focus for Dr. Johnson, as he has worked in a range of roles that center on students and youth.
+A FAST participant himself when in elementary school, he is currently the Assistant Director for Engineering Outreach at the UW-Madison College of Engineering.
+Dr. Johnson was formerly Executive Director of Undergraduate Admissions at Edgewood College.

 Jerry’s ties to FAST date back to 1988, when he was an advocate for the early implementation of FAST in the Madison, WI area, and his support of the organization has continued ever since.